Linuxfabrik/monitoring-plugins/check-plugins/psi-memory/README.md

 ### `some` and `full` show the same number

-Expected on a host with one busy workload. `full` counts the time in which every task that had work to do was stalled, so when only one task has work, its stall is by definition a full stall.
+Expected on a host with one busy workload. `full` counts the time in which every task that had work to do waited, so when only one task has work, its stall is by definition a full stall.
 The two numbers separate as soon as several things run at once, and the gap between them is then worth reading: a large `some` next to a small `full` means the machine is still getting work done.

 ### The pressure looks harmless although users complain

 The check alerts on the 60 second average, which needs about a minute of sustained pressure to reach the real level.
-A burst that lasts ten seconds barely moves it.
-The `some_avg10` and `full_avg10` metrics keep those bursts, so the graph shows what the alert deliberately does not.
+A burst that lasts ten seconds barely moves it, which is deliberate: a stall that is over before anybody looks is rarely worth an alert.
+The `some_avg10` and `full_avg10` metrics keep those bursts, so the graph shows what the alert does not.

+Where the bursts do matter, give the 10 second average its own threshold with `--warning-avg10` and `--critical-avg10`.
+Pick it well above the 60 second threshold, because the short window swings much further on the same workload.
+Expect more alerts that have resolved themselves by the time somebody reads them.

 ## Credits, License